xchem/xchem-align/README.md

     pip install --upgrade pip
     pip install .[dev]

-The project also relies on CI that is run in GitLab using the actions defined in the files you'll find in the `.githib/workflows` directory.
+The project also relies on CI that is run in GitHub using the actions defined in the files you'll find in the `.github/workflows` directory.

 We also require the use of the Git [pre-commit] framework.
 To get started review the pre-commit utility and then install